 You can tinker with WordPress categories, tags, widgets, posts or pages either in localhost or in the live server.
 Nevertheless, if you need a higher ranking on Google and want to have good SEO then you must have to implement WordPress speed optimization techniques.

 WordPress is a complete package when you know how to optimize it correctly.
-Check our coverage for the handpicked, best WordPress plugins for 2019 to find out a curated list of some of the best WordPress Plugins.
+Check our coverage for the handpicked, best WordPress plugins to find out a curated list of some of the best WordPress Plugins.
 These plugins collectively help to improve pagespeed on WordPress.

 Also, it is also very crucial to secure your website.
 (Check out WordPress Security Guide to learn more).
 WordPress has many advantages, but one of its cons is that WordPress often can feel slow and sluggish if not optimized properly.

 Choose a Safe and Fast Hosting Provider: Hosting providers play a crucial role to determine your WordPress website.
 Choose a hosting provider that supports SSD because SSDs can load websites much faster than regular spinning HDDs.
 This is one of your top priorities to improve pagespeed on WordPress

 In comparison, SSD loads almost 2x faster than a traditional HDD.

 Also, you must know that your hosting provider has a good reputation.
 You can face data loss if your hosting provider does not take backups in regular interval.